List of submarine and submersible incidents since 2000: USS Miami arson

-On 23 May 2012, during a scheduled maintenance overhaul, USS Miami suffered extensive damage from a fire, which was later determined to have been part of a series of fires started deliberately by a civilian shipyard worker who was seeking time off from work.
+On 23 May 2012, during a scheduled maintenance overhaul, USS Miami suffered extensive damage from a fire, which was later determined to have been part of a series of fires started deliberately by a civilian shipyard worker, Casey Fury, who was seeking time off from work.
 The Navy determined it would be uneconomical to repair the submarine and decided to decommission and scrap her instead.
+Fury was sentenced to 17 years in jail.